asmekal/iclr2020-notes/README.md

 - amazing pranking [presentation](https://iclr.cc/virtual/poster_H1l_0JBYwS.html)

+- ICLR community seem to embrace tiny datasets (hello, MNIST and CIFAR) and Alexnet model

 ## Attribution

 - New attribution method where unimportant features on feature map are replaced with noise.
 Converges in ~10 iterations, author also approximated it with single NN which do the same in a single pass.
 Seems to *really explain* NN predictions (not just exploit the structure of the image).
 [Restricting the Flow: Information Bottlenecks for Attribution](http://www.openreview.net/pdf?id=S1xWh1rYwB)